-The gas cap on your car can sometimes wear out.
+The gas cap that you remove when filling up the fuel tank of your car can sometimes wear out.
 This can lead to problems with the fuel in the tank and can sometimes affect engine performance.

-What are the symptoms of a bad gas cap?
-The symptoms of a bad gas cap include a smell of fuel from the vehicle, trouble removing or tightening the gas cap, a check engine light on the dashboard and water getting into the fuel tank.
+As a general rule, the symptoms of a bad gas cap include a smell of fuel from the vehicle, trouble removing or tightening the gas cap, a check engine light on the dashboard and water getting into the fuel tank.

 Luckily, changing the gas cap is one of the easiest repair jobs you can carry out, once you have established that it is the gas cap that is at fault.